gmmeyer/CodeKindaSmart/README.md

 	* The votes are only ever accessed through the child models, but because they are almost exactly the same, there is no reason to separate them.
 	*Additionally, the minimal complexity of the implementation allows for an easy transition to polymorphism, were there anything else to vote on.
 * The annotations, in addition to other things, is then ranked with a [Cron][cron] feature.
+	* [Heroku][heroku] makes this both easy and hard.
+			* Because the dynos eventually spin down, [the traditional rails/unix interfaces don't work][soheroku].
+			* However, [Heroku gives us an addon][scheduler] that makes it very easy to do with just a rake task.
 * Whenever an event of importance happens to one of the users, the system sends them a notification.
 	* The notifications are accomplished through polymorphic association.
 	* This allows nearly anything to trigger a notification, and for them to be sent to anything from anything.